DeityKingdomsDev/Kingdoms2/README.md

 More Information
 -------
-For more information about this plugin, please reference the plugin's [https://github.com/ryanturner/Kingdoms2/wiki wiki].
+For more information about this plugin, please reference the plugin's wiki at https://github.com/ryanturner/Kingdoms2/wiki